Homocysteine | Food for the Brain Foundation

 Your cart is empty.

 Homocysteine is naturally produced by the body during methylation.
-Methylation is an essential process in the body, which involves the transfer of a methyl group, comprising one carbon atom and three hydrogen atoms.
-Methylation is involved in a wide array of processes in the body, including the expression of DNA, liver detoxification and also metabolism of several hormones and neurotransmitters
+The body forms homocysteine when it breaks down the amino acid methionine, which is present in many protein-rich foods.
+Methylation is an essential process in the body.
+It involves the transfer of a methyl group, comprising one carbon atom and three hydrogen atoms.
+Methylation supports several key processes in the body, including DNA expression, liver detoxification, and hormone and neurotransmitter metabolism.

 The methylation process is dependent on many nutrients, chiefly folate and B12, and therefore when deficiency of these nutrients occurs this can impair methylation leading to an increase in homocysteine levels.
-Furthermore, other factors such as chronic stress, kidney disease, consuming high amounts of alcohol and genetic variations of genes involved in the methylation process, may further increase risk of having raised homocysteine levels.
+Furthermore, other factors such as chronic stress, kidney disease, consuming high amounts of alcohol and genetic variations of genes involved in the methylation process, may further increase risk of having high homocysteine levels.
+You can learn more about the nutrients involved in controlling homocysteine, including B vitamins that reduce homocysteine.

-Raised homocysteine increases levels of inflammation in the body, has a detrimental impact on the structural integrity of blood vessels, and also affects gene expression.
-These factors may in turn increase the risk of developing chronic diseases, and a recent review has suggested that raised homocysteine levels are associated with an increased risk of around 100 diseases or undesirable outcomes, in particular:
+Raised homocysteine increases levels of inflammation in the body.
+It also has a detrimental impact on the structural integrity of blood vessels, and also affects gene expression.
+Over time, high homocysteine levels may contribute to damage in blood vessels and nervous tissue.
+These factors may in turn increase the risk of developing chronic diseases.
+A recent review has suggested that raised homocysteine levels are associated with an increased risk of around 100 diseases or undesirable outcomes.
+You can explore the research linking homocysteine to disease to understand the growing scientific evidence behind these associations.

 • cardiovascular disease,